hmchen47/DataScience/Notes/p01-Bayesian.md

     + a.k.a. the Bayesian approach
     + applying probability theory to a model derived from substantive knowledge
     + able to deal w/ realistically complex situations
-  + computataional difficulties: <br/>w/ the specific problem being to carry out the integrations necessary to obtain the posterior distributions of quantities of interest in situations
+  + computational difficulties: <br/>w/ the specific problem being to carry out the integrations necessary to obtain the posterior distributions of quantities of interest in situations
     + non-standard prior distributions used
     + additional nuisance parameters in the model
   + solution: Markov Chain Monte Carlo (MCMC) methods